BDX-R/BDX-R-MjLab/README.md

 - [ ] Use rough terrains
 - [ ] Add a head to the robot

+Check [here](https://github.com/BDX-R) for the general roadmap of the project!

 ## 🛠️ Contributing

 We look forward for contributions.
 Before submitting a PR, please run the following command for format: